 Bournemouth was once laughed at for being a retirement town – though recently is more famous for stag & hen parties – and Poole is probably best known for having some of the most expensive houses in the world down at Sandbanks.
 However, a lot of families come down to Bournemouth & Poole on holiday, and it really is a great place to bring children.
-(No I don’t work for the tourist board, I just love where I live!)
+(No I don’t work for the tourist board, I just love where we live!)

-Sandbanks in Poole is a great beach that’s very famous for it’s golden sand and multi-million pound properties.
-It has a cafe, shop, and a play park however gets incredibly busy in the holidays.
+Sandbanks in Poole is a great beach that’s very famous for its golden sand and multi-million-pound properties.
+It has a cafe, shop, and a play park, however, gets incredibly busy in the holidays.

 The Oceanarium is an aquarium right on Bournemouth seafront with lots of amazing things to look at including turtles, sharks, otters and penguins.

 Poole Quay is a lovely place for a walk and some lunch, there are lots of restaurants, bars, cafes and ice cream shops.
-You can have a nose at some amazing Sunseekers (they are built in Poole), go on a boat trip around Poole Harbour and do some crabbing at the end of the quay.
+You can have a nose at some amazing Sunseekers (they’re built in Poole), go on a boat trip around Poole Harbour and do some crabbing at the end of the quay.
 You can also walk from Poole Quay down Poole High Street and to the Dolphin Shopping Centre.

 Farmer Palmers is about 10 minutes outside of Poole but definitely worth the drive.
 It’s not cheap but there’s so much to do that you’ll spend a whole day there.
 As well as the obvious farm animals and feeding sessions, there’s a soft play, 2 bouncy castles, a park, tractor rides, go-karts, a maze and a woodland walk.
-Little H recently had her birthday party here and it was a very popular location!

 A bit further past Farmer Palmers is Monkey World (from the TV series Monkey Life) which is an amazing day out.
 Monkey World is an Ape Rescue Centre and you can find out about all of the fantastic work they do and see first hand who they have saved.
 There’s every breed of monkey you can think of and you can watch the feeding and learn lots about them.
 There is also the most fantastic park which Little H actually prefers to the monkeys!

 A visit to the New Forest is a must if you’re coming down this way.
 There are lots of lovely walks, wildlife parks, museums, and if you want to explore some little villages then Burley, Lyndhurst and Brockenhurst are your typical quaint English villages – just watch out for the New Forest Ponies and donkeys that wander around wherever they like!
-You could also visit Furzey Gardens near Lyndhurst for a fairy hunt which I recently blogged about here.

 Durdle Door & Lulworth Cove

-I could go on forever as there really is so much to do in this area!
 If you’re coming to Bournemouth or Poole on holiday and want any more suggestions feel free to get in touch with me.
 If you have been to the area before leave a comment to let me know what you enjoyed the most!